Adapting Psychological Therapies for People with Cognitive Impairment

 You’ll be taught by La Trobe Associate Professor Dana Wong, who is nationally renowned in the field of neuropsychological interventions and the lead author on the Cognitive Behaviour Therapy for Anxiety and Depression: Adapted for Brain Injury (CBT-ABI) treatment manual.

-The short 10-hour course is will be delivered via Zoom over five 2-hour weekly sessions and is accessible to psychologists throughout Australia.
+The short 10-hour course will be delivered via Zoom over five 2-hour weekly sessions and is accessible to psychologists throughout Australia.

 CBT and other psychological therapies can be challenging for clients with cognitive impairment because of the demands on learning, memory, mental flexibility and metacognitive awareness.